Exiled-Team/SerpentsHand/README.md

 * A custom spawn location
 * Commands to spawn individual members and a squad manually
 * Announcements for a squad of Serpent's Hand spawning, as well as one for chaos spawning to let the players know which one spawned
+* Custom API for other plugins to interact with, see [this page for API usage.](https://github.com/Cyanox62/SerpentsHand/wiki/API)

 # Configs
 | Config        | Value Type | Default Value | Description |